Learn from the experience of our winners!

 The selection committee is a group of local leaders in the nonprofit, foundation, corporate and government sectors.
 The committee’s purpose is to read, review and evaluate all applications for the award.
 Commitment includes in-person attendance at a minimum of three committee meetings, two site visits and the award ceremony.

 Participation on the selection committee provides an excellent opportunity to make new connections and see first hand exceptional practices in action.
-To learn more or express interest in joining the selection committee, contact Sean Sweeney, Director of Education & Special Programs.
+To learn more or express interest in joining the selection committee, contact Sean Sweeney, Director of Operations.

 Learn from the experience of our past winners!

-In 2020, 2021 and 2022 the Center presented a series of video shorts on relevant topics.
-The series includes interviews with leaders from award winners and honorable mentions.
+Since 2020, the Center has presented a series of video shorts on relevant topics.
+The series includes interviews with leaders from Award winners and honorable mentions.
 Videos are available to watch on demand.